Yashkalwar/AI_MSC_PROJECT/README.md

    # In the project directory
    python create_sample_data.py
    ```
-   This will set up the initial database with sample data
+   This will set up the initial database with sample data and you can edit it accordingly

 2. **Start the Backend API** (in a terminal):
    ```bash